 Once the corporate formalities have been completed, the corporation must file Articles of Dissolution, although the timing required differs from state to state.

-In some states a corporation must file a statement of intent to dissolve before it begins winding up.
+In some states, a corporation must file a statement of intent to dissolve before it begins winding up.
 In these states, Articles of Dissolution may not be filed until all of the corporation’s debts, liabilities and obligations have been taken care of and its remaining assets have been distributed to its shareholders.
-However, other states provide that Articles of Dissolution may be filed at any time after dissolution was authorized.
+However, other states provide that Articles of Dissolution may be filed at any time after the dissolution was authorized.
 No notice of intent is required.
 These states provide that a dissolved corporation continues its corporate existence but may not carry on any business except that appropriate to wind up and liquidate its business and affairs.

 Administrative dissolution.
 A corporation may be administratively dissolved by the Secretary of State if it fails to comply with certain requirements of the state’s corporation law.
 Generally, a corporation may be administratively dissolved for failing to pay franchise taxes, failing to file an annual report, failing to maintain a registered agent or office, or for failing to notify the state of a change in registered agent or office.